gnehsheng/Cowboys-vs-Aliens/README.md

 - Players can keep track of their score at the top left of the game
 - There is a persistent high score for you to check your progess
 - Aliens will chase you to the end of time, take them out as quickly as possible
+- Randomly generated bushes will slow you down, so avoid them!

 # PLAY NOW